Psilocybin And Anxiety Disorders: Therapeutic Potential

 Social Anxiety Disorder

 Social anxiety - intense fear of social judgment and interaction - can be paralyzing.
-Early studies on psilocybin for social anxiety show promising results.
-Participants report not only reduced anxiety but a fundamentally changed relationship to what others think.
+Early and small-scale studies on psilocybin for social anxiety show preliminary results.
+Some participants reported reduced anxiety in social situations.

 This seems to stem from psilocybin's ability to temporarily silence self-consciousness and ego defenses, allowing an experience of unity and acceptance.